nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: This week we look at the story of Noah.
-When God told Noah to build a
+  intro: This week we look at the story of the tower of Babel.
+People tried to
-    boat big enough for his whole family and two of every kind of animal, he obeyed!
+    build a tower to get to God, but one day, He would come down to us instead...
-  video: 4yzN0fUxjkQ
+  video: CW-NXNzdZhM
 blessing:
   heading: Benediction
-  text: May our Lord Jesus Christ himself and God our Father, who loved us and by
+  text: To Him who is able to keep you from stumbling and to present you before
-    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
+    His glorious presence without fault and with great joy— to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
+Amen.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 12th July 2020
+subtitle: Sunday worship - 19th July 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!